ingararntzen/timingdocs/docs/source/timeddata/axis.rst

-Comparison between a *search interval* and a set of *cue intervals* yields five distinct groups of cues, based on the five five distinct comparison relations defined for intervals: COVERED, PARTIAL, COVERS, OUTSIDE, EQUAL (see :ref:`interval-comparison`).
+Comparison between a *search interval* and a set of *cue intervals* yields five distinct groups of cues, based on the five five distinct comparison relations defined for intervals: COVERED, PARTIAL_LEFT, PARTIAL_RIGHT, COVERS, OUTSIDE_LEFT, OUTSIDE_RIGHT, EQUAL (see :ref:`interval-comparison`).

-The lookup operation allows *match* to be controlled by selectively including above groups (except OUTSIDE).
+The lookup operation allows *match* to be controlled by selectively including above groups (except OUTSIDE_LEFT and OUTSIDE_RIGHT).
 This gives rise to the following *modes* for the lookup operation, i.e. a bitmask indicating which groups to include in the lookup result.

 =============  =======================
 mask           included groups
 =============  =======================
-1              COVERS
+b'00001 (1)    COVERS
-2              PARTIAL
+b'00010 (2)    PARTIAL_LEFT
+b'00100 (4)    PARTIAL_RIGHT
-4              COVERS
+b'01000 (8)    COVERS
-8              EQUAL
+b'10000 (16)   EQUAL
 =============  =======================

 Typically, when looking up cues on an axis, the desire is to lookup all cues which are *valid* somewhere within the *search interval*.
-If so, all groups must be included, and the appropriate lookup mode is 15.
+If so, all groups must be included, and the appropriate lookup mode is b'11111 (31).

 Lookup Efficiency